r-souza/python-mini-projects/macos-translate-clipboard/README.md

 ## About

-This project uses **googletrans** and **pyperclip** packages to translate the text in the clipboard and display it as a MacOS notification
+This project uses **googletrans** and **pyperclip** packages to translate the text in the clipboard and display it as a macOS notification

 ## Getting started